Robyn Moodaly: International career

 While attending the University of Pretoria's High Performance Centre, Moodaly came to the attention of South Africa women's national football team selectors who drafted her into the national Under–17 squad.
 Moodaly was then part of the South African selection at the 2010 FIFA U-17 Women's World Cup.
 She made her debut for the senior national team aged 16 in January 2011.
 She only appeared for the under-21 team after she had already played for the senior side, switching back and forth between the two sides on several occasions.
 She attributed this to a lack of female players available.
 She was selected for the South African squad at the 2012 Summer Olympics in London, United Kingdom.

 During the following years, she was hampered by injuries, and fought to be fit in time for the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 She was selected for the warm-up match immediately prior to the tournament, against world champions the United States.
 She was subsequently selected for the squad.

+Moodaly was part of the South African squad that won the 2022 Women's Africa Cup of Nations, following which she announced her retirement from the national team in 2023.

+She returned to the national team for the 2026 Women's Africa Cup of Nations.

 Personal life

-Moodaly is in a relationship with South African football player Gabriela Salgado.
-They became engaged in December 2024.
+Moodaly is in a relationship with South African soccer player Gabriela Salgado.
+Having been engaged in December 2024, they married in November 2025.